844.520.6993

 • (For Corporations) Number and Value of Share

-Once you have registered your cleaning business, you’ll have to decide your business structure.
-This will affect how you will set up your business, how much you’ll pay in taxes, how your business will operate, etc. We’ll walk you through the four most common types of business structures.
+Now that you know how to register a cleaning business, you’ll have to decide on your business structure.
+This will affect how you’ll set up your business, how much you’ll pay in taxes, how your business will operate, etc. Here are the four most common types of business structures.

 Sole Proprietorship

-A sole proprietorship means you are working independently, meaning you won’t be hiring employees, and you will have complete control of your business.
-If you’re just getting started with your cleaning business and you don’t have a partner, this will likely be the most common business structure.
+A sole proprietorship is for individuals working independently, meaning you won’t be hiring employees and will have complete control of your business.
+If you’re just getting started with your cleaning business and don’t have a partner, this will likely be the most common business structure.

-If you want to start your own business with as little risk as possible, a sole proprietorship is the smartest business structure for you to start with.
+If you want to start a cleaning business from scratch with as little risk as possible, a sole proprietorship is the smartest business structure for you to start with.
 However, remember that your business assets and liabilities are not separated from your personal assets, so they can be at risk for repayment of a claim.
 No documents are required for a sole proprietorship.

 Partnership

 If you’re looking to start your business with a partner, this is likely the business structure for you.
-A partnership is one of the more simple structures for two or more people who want to own a business together.
-There are two different types of partnerships—Limited Partnership (LP) and Limited Liability Partnership (LLP).
+A partnership is one of the simpler structures for two or more people who want to own a business together.
+There are two different types of partnerships—Limited Partnership and Limited Liability Partnership.
 The main difference between the two is the amount of risk and liability.

-In an LP, one partner has “unlimited liability” and the other partner(s) has limited liability, which also means they have limited control over the company.
+• Limited Partnership (LP) – In an LP, one partner has “unlimited liability,” and the other partner(s) has limited liability, which also means they have limited control over the company.
 The partner with the unlimited liability will need to pay profits through personal tax returns, and the limited liability partner must pay off self-employment taxes.

-In an LLP, all partners are given limited liability coverage, which protects each partner from debts against the partnership.
-This also means that one partner will not be responsible for the actions of another partner.
+• Limited Liability Partnership (LLP) – In an LLP, all partners are given limited liability coverage, which protects each partner from debts against the partnership.
+This also means one partner will not be responsible for the actions of another partner.

-The documents you’ll need for this are Certificate of Limited Partnership and Limited Partnership Agreement OR Certificate of Limited Liability Partnership and Limited Liability Partnership Agreement.
+The documents you’ll need for this are a Certificate of Limited Partnership and Limited Partnership Agreement or Certificate of Limited Liability Partnership and Limited Liability Partnership Agreement.

 Limited Liability Company